Rockspirates/Arbitrage/Advanced_Version_README.md

 * Suppose you do not trade on a valid order, then print "No Trade" and this order will be added to the list of active orders corresponding to this stock structure.
 * Move on to the next order.
 Follow the instructions for each order until the last.
 * Note: If A 1 100 3 b and  A 1 100 2 b are both active orders, then donot add them up to make A 1 100 5 b, because these are orders placed by 2 different persons, So you have to treat the as INDEPENDENT orders.
+* Remember you have to do some error handling also, your code should not crash because of changes in spaces, extra gaps between line.
+Also figure out how to take the entire input from readIML, though I have given the implementation, try to figure out when is the input breaking.